Adding edge dynamics to bipartite random-access networks: The edge dynamics

 Due to the dynamics, a node $v \in V$ can activate if at some point there are no edges connecting it to nodes in $U$.
 Indeed, the dynamics might take the graph to a configuration where the degree of $v$ is temporarily $0$, so that $v$ can activate as soon as its clock ticks.

 \begin{definizione}[\bf {Disconnection time}] Given $v \in V$, we call \textit{disconnection time} of $v$ the time it takes for $v$ to be disconnected from $U$, i.e., to have all possible edges connecting it to $U$ simultaneously absent.
-We denote the disconnection time of $v$ by $D_v^{Q^0}$, where $Q^0$ indicates the conditioning on the initial queue lengths. \end{definizione}
+We denote by $D_v^{Q^0}$ the disconnection time of $v$ conditional on the initial queue lengths ${\bf Q^0}$. \end{definizione}